microsoft/terminal/doc/specs/#4999 - Improved keyboard handling in Conpty.md

 `WT -> conpty[1] -> wsl`

 * Conpty[1] will ask for `win32-input-mode` from the Windows Terminal when conpty[1] first boots up.
+Conpty will _always_ as for win32-input-mode -
+  Terminals that _don't_ support this mode will ignore this sequence on startup.
 * When the user types keys in Windows Terminal, WT will translate them into win32 sequences and send them to conpty[1]
-* Conpty[1] will translate those win32 sequences into `INPUT_RECORD`s
+* Conpty[1] will translate those win32 sequences into `INPUT_RECORD`s.
-* When WSL reads the input, conpty[1] will translate the `INPUT_RECORD`s into VT sequences corresponding to whatever input mode the linux app is in.
+  - When those `INPUT_RECORD`s are written to the input buffer, they'll be converted into VT sequences corresponding to whatever input mode the linux app is in.
+* When WSL reads the input, it'll read (using `ReadConsoleInput`) a stream of `INPUT_RECORD`s that contain only character information, which it will then pass to the linux application.
+  - This is how `wsl.exe` behaves today, before this change.

 #### User is typing into `cmd.exe` running in WSL interop